kyberdrb/clean_pacman_cache_dir/README.md

-# Clear Pacman's Cache Directory
+# Clear Package Manager's Cache Directories

 a.k.a CPMCD - **C**lean **P**ackage **M**anager's **C**ache **D**irectories

-A utility to delete the contents of the pacman's cache directory `/var/cache/pacman/pkg/` and leave in mentioned directory only package files, that the locally installed packages were installed from.
+A utility to delete the contents of the pacman's and pikaur's cache directories and leave in mentioned directory only package files, that the locally installed packages were installed from.

 The packages that are listed next to `IgnorePkg` option in the pacman's configuration file - by default at `/etc/pacman.conf` are excluded from deletion.
-Package files that belong to the ignored packages and deviate from the locally installed version of installed packages need to be deleted manually.
+Package files that belong to the ignored packages and deviate from the locally installed version of installed packages are excluded from automatic deletion and need to be deleted manually if needed.

 **Maybe it could be useful to make a backup before you run this utility.
 It may save you precious time when something goes wrong.
 I tested it on my machine.
 I don't know yours.
 Proceed with caution.**